Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 ## Objectives

-Any users (consumer / subscriber or catalog manager) logged into a Marketplace is able to rate any product visible to him.
+Any users (consumer / subscriber or catalog manager) logged into a Marketplace is able to rate any product visible to him if provider has enabled the ratings on the [Marketplace settings](/docs/manage_marketplace/customize_marketplace/marketplace_ratings_reviews).

 ## View the product ratings